miracle2k/dockerfiles/gitolite/README.md

 These will be inserted into gitolite.rc.

+**TRUST_HOSTS**

+Hostnames (only a single one is supported currently) to add to known_hosts, i.e. *github.com*.

 ### Directories you could bind mount

 /home/git/repositories
   The actual git repositories will be stored here.

+### Mirroring

+If your gitolite install needs to mirror (that is, execute git push itself), the image can help you:

+* The git user will have a ssh key generated for itself.
+Access the public  key using *docker cp CID:/home/git/.ssh/id_rsa.pub .*.

+* Use the *TRUST_HOSTS* environment variable to prepare the ./known_hosts file.

 ## Further customization